bentoml/BentoML/docs/source/concepts/runner.rst

     {"is_positive":true}%

+The :code:`supported_resources` class parameter indicates which resources this Runnable class implementation supports.
+The only currently pre-defined resource is ``"nvidia.com/gpu"``.
-The :code:`SUPPORT_NVIDIA_GPU` and :code:`SUPPORT_CPU_MULTI_THREADING` class attribute indicates whether or not this Runnable class implementation supports using GPU or utilizes multi threading.
-Since NLTK library doesn't support utilizing GPU nor multi-cpu-core natively, they are both set to False.
+:code:`supports_multi_threading` indicates whether or not the runner supports CPU multi-threading.
+Since the NLTK library doesn't support utilizing GPU or multiple CPU cores natively, no resources are specified, and ``supports_multi_threading`` is set to False.
+This is the default configuration.
 This information is used by the BentoServer scheduler to determine the worker pool size of this runner.

 The :code:`bentoml.Runnable.method` decorator is used for creating :code:`RunnableMethod` - the decorated method will be exposed as the runner interface